This document describes GNU Guile-RPC version 0.3. It was last updated in August 2008.

 (format #t "one second passed~%")))

-And now we're all set: We have a working TCP client and server for
+And now we’re all set: We have a working TCP client and server for this wonderful RPC interface!
+This would work similarly for other stream-oriented transports such as Unix-domain sockets: only the socket and bind calls need to be adapted.

 This section first details facilities available to manipulate XDR types.
 It then describes Scheme procedures that should be used to build ONC RPC clients and servers.

-Guile-RPC makes use of the SRFI-34 exception mechanism along with SRFI-35 error conditions to deal with the various protocol errors3.
+Guile-RPC makes use of the SRFI-34 exception mechanism along with SRFI-35 error conditions to deal with the various protocol errors1.
 Thus, users are expected to use these mechanisms to handle the error conditions described in the following sections.
 Hopefully, in most cases, error conditions raised by Guile-RPC code provide users with detailed information about the error.

 This section describes how XDR types are represented in Guile-RPC, as well as how one can encode Scheme values to XDR and decode XDR binary data to Scheme values.